Article Contents:

 Check: take two trimmed balusters, place them side by side on the stringer — the top ends should lie in the same plane.
 If so, the angle is correct, and you can cut all the others using the same saw fence setting.

 c) Drilling axial holes for studs.
-In the center of the bottom end of each baluster, drill a Ø10 mm hole, depth 50–60 mm.
-Must be axial — any deviation will cause the installed baluster to be skewed.
+Drill a Ø10 mm hole, 50–60 mm deep, in the center of the bottom end of each baluster.
+It must be axial — any deviation will cause the installed baluster to be skewed.
 For accuracy, use a drilling jig or drill press.

 Stage five: installing balusters on the stringer